romul1508/AnalyzerConflictSituations/TestsAnalyzСonfApp/TestsAnalyzСonfApp/README.md

 TestsAnalyzConfApp helps to implement some of the functions of the A-SMGCS (Advanced Surface Movement Guidance and Control System).
 To a large extent, the program is intended for educational purposes.
-TestsAnalyzСonfApp is implemented in the C ++ programming language in the development environment - Microsoft Visual Studio 2005.
+TestsAnalyzСonfApp is implemented in the C++ programming language in the development environment - Microsoft Visual Studio 2005.
 The program functions in Windows 7/8/10 (x86-64).